Bluetongue: latest information in Wales

 Restricted zones

-Livestock will be allowed to move under licences (containing strict disease control conditions) directly from the zone to Wales for slaughter at one of four designated abattoirs.
+Livestock are allowed to move under licences (containing strict disease control conditions) directly from the zone to Wales for slaughter at one of four designated abattoirs.
 This is considered to be a low risk move and is vital in maintaining Welsh abattoir viability and allowing farmers to consign animals to the abattoirs with which they have contracts.
 Farmers in Wales will not be able to move BTV-3 susceptible animals from the zone into Wales to live.

 Germinal products like semen cannot be frozen within the zone and existing material cannot be moved out, except under license.